gustybear-research/webpages_vip_mmwave_comm_and_sensg_integtn/index.md

  ***

-[^1]: This course adheres to UH Manoa W focus requirements, ECE Department requirements, so you are required to write 4,000 words or more throughout the semester, split between the proposal and the final report.
+[^1]: This course adheres to UH Manoa W focus requirements and ECE Department requirements.
+So you are required to write 4,000 words or more throughout the semester, split between the proposal and the final report.

 [^2]: Reports should be uploaded to the GitHub repository before the deadline.
 Late reports are subject to a minimum 15% reduction in grade.
 Presentation files (PowerPoint or PDF) should be uploaded to the Github repository before or immediately after your presentation.

 [doc urls]: # (doc urls)
 [doc sp2022 url]: ../../../docs/reports/research_vip_mm_comm_sens_monet_2022_spring/